Fitzgerald River National Park

 This is an easy trip that demands little special preparation.
 Fuel and supplies are readily available at Bremer Bay.
 It is important however, to ensure that you take with you adequate supplies of water and remember that this is an isolated stretch of the Western Australian coast.
 Emergency and breakdown services are some distance away, which demands common sense, sound vehicle preparation and a level of self-sufficiency.

-It is also worthwhile noting that a bit of research pre-departure will make things that much more enjoyable.
-The access track to Quion Head is often closed after heavy rain, not just because the track may become impassable, but to protect the national park from the ravages of dieback.
 Similarly, the sandbar across Wellstead Estuary (near Bremer Bay) is often impassable after rains.
 Signage is provided by the Jerramungup Shire about the status of the sandbar, but taking the time to confirm its condition before leaving is advisable.
 Prudent travellers will also walk the sandbar rather than relying on the shire's signs or evidence of other vehicles traversing it.
+2023 update: the crossing is closed/impassable due to flowing water through the inlet.

 Finally, the weather on this stretch is best described as changeable, whilst the sea breeze is something which can be relied upon to visit you every day with vengeance.
 Bear this in mind when you decide what equipment to take with you and when selecting your campsite.